 NQX options will be available for trading during the Exchange's standard trading hours for index options, i.e., from 9:30 a.m. to 4:15 p.m.
 New York time, 15 with a minimum trading increment of \$0.05 for options trading below \$3.00 and \$0.10 for all other series.
 16 NQX options will have monthly expiration dates on the third Friday of each month (i.e., Expiration Friday), and the Exchange proposes to list NQX options in expiration months consistent with those of other index option products available on the Exchange.
 17 In addition, the Exchange may list long-term index options series ("LEAPS") that expire from nine (9) to sixty (60) months from the date of issuance.
-18 NQX options would also be eligible to be added to the Short Term Option Series Program ("Weeklies") and/or Quarterly Options Series Program ("Quarterlies") if designated by the Exchange pursuant to Rules 1101A(b)(vi) or 1101A(b)(v),
+18 NQX options would also be eligible to be added to the Short Term Option Series Program ("Weeklies") and/or Quarterly Options Series Program ("Quarterlies") if designated by the Exchange pursuant to Rules 1101A(b)(vi) or 1101A(b)(v), respectively.
+19

 Generally, pursuant to Rule 1101A(a), index options listed on the Exchange are subject to strike price intervals of no less than \$5, provided that certain classes of index options (including MNX) have strike price intervals of no less than \$2.50.
-The Exchange proposes to amend Rule 1101A(a) to add NQX options to the list of classes where strike price intervals of no less than \$2.50 are permitted.
-In addition, Rule 1101A, Commentary
+The Exchange proposes to amend Rule 1101A(a) to add NQX options, if the strike price is less than \$200.00, to the list of classes where strike price intervals of no less than \$2.50 are

-See Rules 101 and 1101A, Commentary .01.
+See Rules 101 and 1101A, Commentary .01 as proposed to be amended.